Stock trading app Robinhood gets UK broker license – TechCrunch

 Robinhood, the Silicon Valley-based stock trading app that was recently valued by investors at $7.6 billion, has received regulatory approval in the U.K., breaking cover on its plans to set up shop in London (as reported exclusively by TechCrunch 7 months ago).

-Specifically, Robinhood International Ltd., a Robinhood subsidiary, has been authorised to operate as a broker (with some restrictions) in the U.K. by the Financial Conduct Authority, which regulates U.K. financial services.
+Specifically, Robinhood International Ltd., a Robinhood subsidiary, has been authorised to operate as a broker in the U.K. by the Financial Conduct Authority (with some restrictions based on the permissions the company sought).
 This gears Robinhood up for a U.K. launch, although the company is staying tightlipped on when exactly that will be.

 In addition, Robinhood is disclosing that it has appointed Wander Rutgers as President of Robinhood International.
 He joins from London fintech Plum, where he headed up the startup’s investing and savings product, and prior to that is said to have led product, compliance and operations teams at TransferWise.